Treatment for acute lymphoblastic leukaemia (ALL)

 medicines to dampen your immune system

-One of the main problems with having low blood counts is it means you have a high risk of picking up infections.
+One of the main problems with having a low blood count is that you have a higher risk of picking up infections.
 For this reason, you stay in hospital in a room on your own until you're well enough to go home.

 Your room usually has special air filters.
 These filters trap bacteria that might be in the air that could cause infection.
 Anyone who enters your room will have to follow strict infection control procedures.